elauffenburger/ko-dynamic-components/README.md

 ## What is this?

-knockout-dynamic-components is an AMD module that allows you to register Knockout.js components that you'd like to load dynamically.
+ko-dynamic-components is an AMD module that allows you to register Knockout.js components that you'd like to load dynamically.
 It provides a handler you can include in your markup to load components as child elements.
 This is especially useful in scenarios where you are trying to render components whose configuration is stored in the database.

 ## Setting up your environment